qBioTurin/SIR/ReadME.md

 #### Standard Transition

-As represented in figure, we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected, and recovered individuals respectively), and one transition for each possible event (i.e., *Infection* and *Recovery*).
-At each transition is associated a negative exponential distribution which represent the firing rate of the transition, and its rate is expressed with the Mass Action law.
+As represented in the figure, we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected, and recovered individuals respectively), and one transition for each possible event (i.e., *Infection* and *Recovery*).
+Each transition is associated a negative exponential distribution which represents the firing rate of the transition, and its rate is expressed with the Mass Action law.
 The rate of the Mass Action can be written directly inside the GUI as shown in the figure.
 Finally, we save the PN model as a file with extension *.PNPRO* .